Skip to main content

 Key activities by phase:

-• Planning — RFP to identify a managed provider; ESA-led solution design; SEA data element mapping; data hub funding model; budget ($2.5M for reporting plus any data hub state funding up to $2M)
+• Planning — RFP to identify a managed provider; ESA-led solution design; data hub funding model; budget ($2.5M for reporting plus any data hub state funding up to $2M)

-• Productize / Pilot — develop 2–3 initial local use cases (e.g., absenteeism); launch data hub; pilot state reporting with 10–20 LEAs and vendors
+• Productize / Pilot — develop 2–3 initial local use cases (e.g., absenteeism); launch data hub; turn on Ed-Fi core data submission, perform data gap analysis, pilot state reporting with 5-10 LEAs and vendors

 • Parallel — run Ed-Fi-based reporting alongside the legacy system for the full school year to ensure accurate funding